GrottoPress/shield/docs/14-BEARER-AUTHENTICATION.md

 - `Shield::EmailConfirmationParams`
 - `Shield::PasswordResetParams`

-Password resets and email confirmations for APIs uses params passed directly to the respective actions.
-The user should receive these param values, instead of a link, in their email.

 If your application decides to allow any of these functionalities via its API, the modules above should be `include`d in their respective API classes.

 ### Rate limiting